kudobuilder/kudo/keps/0008-operator-testing.md

 Test suites are defined in an easy to understand directory structure:

-* `tests/`: a top-level directory for all of the test cases, this will typically sit in the same directory as the Framework.
+* `tests/`: a top-level directory for all of the test cases, this will typically sit in the same directory as the Operator.
 * `tests/$test_case_name/`: each individual test case gets its own directory that contains the test steps.
 Files in the test case directory are evaluated in alphabetical order: the first file is run, the test harness waits for the expected result to be true (or fail) and then does the same with the next test step.
 * `tests/$test_case_name/$index-$test_step.yaml`: a test step called `$test_step` with index `$index`, since it is the first index it gets applied first.